-Known for its challenging diving with big pelagics, the Socorro Islands area is also the right place to see giant humpback whales.
+Known for its challenging diving with big pelagics, the Socorro Islands area in Mexico is also the right place to see giant humpback whales.
 From late January to early April, thousands of humpbacks visit Socorro for breeding and calving.
 This is a remote, liveaboard-only diving destination, which makes the Socorro Islands one of the top places for watching baleen whales and other big marine creatures.

 How useful was this post?